edavis/django-last-modified/README.rst

 The Cache-Control header tells Bob's browser cache how long to consider its stored copy "fresh."
-In other words, how long to keep serving the cached version before it has to check with your server for a newer copy.
+In other words, how long to keep serving the cached copy before it has to check with your server for a newer copy.

 The Expires header is just another way of expressing the Cache-Control